Deer Park Child Custody Lawyers Assert Parents’ Rights

 If one parent does not abide by the terms of the custody order, the other parent can request enforcement from the court.
 Should a parent seek to relocate or make another substantial change, he or she can petition the court to modify the custody order.

-Contact an experienced Deer Park divorce lawyer to discuss a child custody issue
+Contact an experienced Deer Park, TX child custody lawyer to discuss your issues

-The Law Office of Shelly A. Merchant assists parents throughout Harris County with all types of Texas child custody concerns.
+The Deer Park child custody lawyers at the law office of Shelly A. Merchant assists parents throughout Harris County with all types of Texas divorce and child custody concerns.
 To schedule a consultation, please call 281-817-0998 or contact us online.
 Our office is located in Deer Park at 2703 Center Street.